Squirrel is a phrase that is mostly used to specify a kind of familiar long-fluffy-tailed tree-climbing rodent.

 Activity

 Squirrels are diurnal.
 They are very active during the day.
-Unlike other animals in the wild, squirrels do not hibernate but will typically spend long hours nesting during winter.
+Unlike other animals in the wild, squirrels do not hibernate but typically spend long hours nesting during winter.

-Food hunting
+Food Hunting

 Communication

 Since squirrels are diurnal, there’s every possibility that you would find them prancing about close by.
-However, you may not always be at home to witness their presence, or how they may be redesigning your attic or rooftop.
+However, you may not always be at home to witness their presence or how they may be redesigning your attic or rooftop.